 Planning a trip to Yosemite doesn’t have to be a headache when kids are involved.
 While it’s true that some of the most famous hikes are not suitable for little ones, there are still plenty of trails to choose from.

-The hikes vary in length and ability however families can choose to walk by gushing waterfalls, around stunning lakes, surround themselves with giant sequoias, or even to breathtaking views in December.
+These kid friendly hikes in Yosemite vary in length and ability however families can choose to walk by gushing waterfalls in May and June, around stunning lakes, surround themselves with giant sequoias, or even to breathtaking views in December.

 This guide walks families (no pun intended) through each hike, what to pack, and what families can expect to see along the way.